|

 11. heron

-grey or white wading bird with long neck and long legs and (usually) long bill
+a gray or white wading bird with long neck and long legs

 Did the falcon kill the heron?